cxli233/SimpleTidy_GeneCoEx/Stress_time_course_example.md

 * Empirical determination using rank distribution.

 ### t-distribution approximation
-It turns out for each correlation coeff. r, you can approximate a t statistics, under some arbitrary assumptions.
+It turns out for each correlation coefficient r, you can approximate a t statistics, under some arbitrary assumptions.
 The equation is $t = r \sqrt{(n-2) \over (1-r^2)}$, where n is the number of observations.
-In this case, n is the number of tissue by stage combinations going into the correlation.
+In this case, n is the number of treatment by time point combinations going into the correlation.
 Let's compute that first.

 ```R
 number_of_time_treatment <- ncol(z_score_wide) - 1